covalenthq/goldrush-decoder/README.md

         3. **Decoding Function**: The actual decoding function, it has 3 arguments passed to it:
             1. `log_event`: The raw log event that is being decoded.
             2. `tx`: The transaction object that generated this log.
-            3. `chain_name`: Network to which the log belongs to.
+            3. `chain_name`: Name of the chain to which the log belongs to.
             4. `covalent_client`: The covalent client created with your covalent API key.

     4.  `decode`: The function that chooses which decoding function needs to be called for which log event.
 It collects all the decoded events for a transaction and returns them in an array of structured data.
 It is run when the API server receives a request.